adobe/graphicalweb-keynote/README.md

 Quest for the Graphical Web

 This is an experimental experience showcasing current and coming features of the graphical web.
+Some of the features are working specifications and may not be implemented by current browsers.
 The site can be run out of the src folder, but requires a local server, like MAMP (http://www.mamp.info/en/index.html), to run.
 The build script uses PHING to compile/compress all the working files into the site directory for a compressed version.

 Tools to build